AlexanderReiswich/pragma-css/docs/guide/overview.md

 Would people naturally use this class name if they had to guess?

 #### Grammar
-Does the class name follow proper grammar?
+Does the class name follow proper grammar and sound like proper English?

 <br>